nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1f.
 PoochPlanner detects wrong format for email.

-    * 1b1.
+    * 1f1.
 PoochPlanner displays the error message.
-    * 1b2.
-User re-enters the correct command with another name.
+    * 1f2.
+User re-enters the correct email format.
-    * Steps 1b1 - 1b2 are repeated until there is no error in input.
+    * Steps 1f1 - 1f2 are repeated until there is no error in input.
-    * Use case resumes from step 2.

-* 1g.
-PoochPlanner receive wrong command format.

-    * 1b1.
-PoochPlanner displays the error message.
-    * 1b2.
-User re-enters with correct command format.
-    * Steps 1b1 - 1b2 are repeated until the command format is correct.
     * Use case resumes from step 2.

 ---